Increase your organic CTR by optimizing your page title & meta description length.

 There are four principal reasons why your meta description tag is essential.

-Google announced in 2009 that neither meta description nor keywords tag is Google ranking factor.
+Google announced in 2009 that neither meta description nor keywords tag is Google's ranking factor.
 But SEO experts still advised writing a unique and clear meta description because Google often displays it in its SERPs.

 Some are the essential points to consider while writing an eye catchy meta description.